cuvam/pyfuck/README.md

 6. Assign the string to `x` in chunks (to avoid hitting Python's recursion limit during compilation), then `exec(x)` to run it

 The result is a valid Python program that has the same output as the original source code, and only uses 12 distinct characters: `%'()*+=[]cex`.

+Also works as an anti-LLM obfuscator; good luck trying to get ChatGPT, Claude, Gemini, etc. to explain what the output of this program does.
+This is achieved partially by exceeding context window limits, and partially because converting each combination of `[]==[]` and operators *literally requires running Python itself* on each expression.

 Can be ran on itself to create a PyFuck-written Python to PyFuck transpiler, test with `bootstrap.sh`.